kohutovic/febus-rules/general.md

 3. An additional equipment check will be performed by the referee directly before each round to confirm completeness of safety gear and weapons.
-The Referee has the right to repeat this check any time he/she finds it necessary.
+The Referee has the right to repeat this check any time they  find it necessary.
 Fencers who appear in the arena wearing or using unapproved or incomplete equipment will be penalised according to the Rulebook's regulations, and will not be allowed to start or continue competing without having the item(s) approved or